-The Greens fully embraced the efficiency first principle of the EU.
-Electrification, expansion of renewable power, and modal shift in the transport sector and a tendering scheme for efficiency improvements cut the primary energy demand of Germany in half by 2050 (Bündnis 90/Die Grünen, 2017a).
-This scheme was run by local Efficiency Offices that ran the tenders and subsidies for local businesses and home-owners to become more involved.
+The Greens fully embraced the efficiency first principal.
+A tendering scheme for efficiency improvements cut the electricity demand (excluding increases from the introduction of emobility) of Germany in half by 2050 (BÜNDNIS 90/DIE GRÜNEN, 2017a).
+This scheme was run by localised Efficiency Offices that ran the tenders and subsidies for local businesses and home-owners to become more involved.
 One co-benefit was that overall less infrastructure in the forms of wind turbines and grid expansion was needed, contributing to better acceptance of the Energiewende and less land use.

 The grassroots pathway re-established Germany as an ambitious leader of the citizen-driven energy transition.
 The new, carbon-neutral and decentralised power system was built bottom-up by individual persons, groups and companies.
 The amount of additional grid infrastructure was minimised through legislation encouraging decentralised self-consumption and energy efficiency.
 Markets played only a small role in the systems design.
-Although the strict phase-out policies followed a strong top-down government logic, these measures were needed to create gaps for the bottom-up system creation.
-Balancing of generation was provided as locally as possibly, with local measures and infrastructures, but also relied strongly on the national action, providing large amounts of largely centralised power-to-gas converters and gas storage (see Table 14).
+Even though the strict phase-out policies followed a strong top-down government logic, these measures were needed to create gaps for the bottom-up system creation; balancing of generation gaps happened as locally as possibly, but also strongly relied on the national action, providing large amounts of largely centralised power-to-gas converters and gas storage (see Table 14).
 The properties of the emerging system were mainly shaped by citizen groups empowered by government policies.